Standard Guidance

 Jurisdiction: US

-How Quick Policy helps you stand up NERC_CIP
+How Quick Policy helps you stand up NERC Critical Infrastructure Protection (CIP)

-The platform turns NERC_CIP from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns NERC Critical Infrastructure Protection (CIP) from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-- • Adopt NERC_CIP once and Quick Policy seeds the right policy families (Information Security, Energy Regulation, Critical Infrastructure) with applicability rationale your auditor can follow.
+• Adopt NERC Critical Infrastructure Protection (CIP) once and Quick Policy seeds the right policy families (Information Security, Energy Regulation, Critical Infrastructure) with applicability rationale your auditor can follow.

-- • Standard updates (NERC_CIP revisions, errata, regulator guidance) trigger an applicability re-check across your active policies — not a full rewrite.
+• Standard updates (NERC Critical Infrastructure Protection (CIP) revisions, errata, regulator guidance) trigger an applicability re-check across your active policies - not a full rewrite.

 Policy families commonly involved